 However, the right of access for PSD owners is not absolute.
 A venue may deny entry to a PSD if allowing the PSD would create a direct threat to the health or safety of others (e.g., sterile clinical areas, food preparation areas, etc.).
 A PSD can also be denied entry if it is not under the control of the handler.

-If you need an PSD Letter for your psychiatric service dog, you can submit a request completely online here: PSD LETTER ONLINE.
+If you need an PSD Letter for your psychiatric service dog, you can submit a request completely online here: PSD Letter online.
 You will work directly with a licensed healthcare professional and we’ll be here to help answer any questions you have.

 3. Who qualifies for a psychiatric service dog?